-Hilary gained a Distinction for an MMus in Choral Conducting at the Royal Academy of Music; she was also awarded the three choral conducting prizes.
-At the Academy, she studied choral conducting with Patrick Russill, Paul Brough and Cathal Garvey, singing with Julie Kennard and composition with Ruth Byrchmore.
+Hilary gained a Distinction for an MMus in Choral Conducting at the Royal Academy of Music, and was awarded the three choral conducting prizes.
+At the RAM, she studied choral conducting with Patrick Russill, Paul Brough and Cathal Garvey, singing with Julie Kennard and composition with Ruth Byrchmore.
 She gained a Distinction for an MA in Vocal Studies at the University of York, and undertook an Advanced Postgraduate Diploma in singing at Trinity College of Music.
-Following her studies, she returned to the Royal Academy as the Meaker Fellow 2012-13, the first choral conductor to have been thus honoured, and this year was made an Associate of the Royal Academy of Music (ARAM).
-She now works there, too, as a BMus tutor.
+Following her studies, she returned to the RAM as the Meaker Fellow 2012-13, the first choral conductor to have been thus honoured, and in 2019 was made an Associate of the Royal Academy of Music (ARAM).
+She then began working there as a BMus tutor.
 In addition to her regular conducting work, Hilary also acts as an adjudicator, choral workshop leader and guest conductor.
 She is a founder member of the Voices of London Festival, and cofounder of music workshop scheme VOCALIZE.
-With Blossom Street, she has released two award winning Naxos recordings, and she is also a published and prize-winning composer.
-For some of her arrangements, please click here.
+With Blossom Street, she has released award winning Naxos recordings, and she is also a published and prize-winning composer.